Sir Edward Crofton, 3rd Baronet (1687–1739)

 Sir Edward Crofton, 3rd Baronet (25 May 1687 – 11 November 1739) was an Anglo-Irish politician.

 Crofton was the son of Sir Edward Crofton, 2nd Baronet and Katherine St George, daughter of Sir Oliver St George, 1st Baronet.
-He sat in the Irish House of Commons as the Member of Parliament for Roscommon Borough between 1713 and his death in 1739.
-In 1733 he was made a member of the Privy Council of Ireland.
+He sat in the Irish House of Commons as the Member of Parliament for the borough of Roscommon between 1713 and his death in 1739.
+In 1733, he was appointed to the Privy Council of Ireland.